AchyuthPrak/new-spark-project/README.md

 # new-spark-project

 This project has 4 components: a producer, a consumer, a mongo database (mongoDB) and a coordinator.
 The producer, upon receiving a HTTP PUT request from the coordinator, puts the data into the mongoDB.
 Similarly, the consumer upon receiving a HTTP GET request from the coordinator, updates the relevant data in the mongoDB.
-The coordinator is an interactive application and the user can choose what to put to the mongoDB.
+The coordinator is an interactive application which enables the user can choose what to put to the mongoDB.

 To run the code successfully kindly follow these steps:
 1. Install mongoDB